dlystra/openshift-networking-examples/SNO - Agent Based - Dual NIC - DHCP/README.md

 - DHCP
   - DHCP server configured for {{ machine subnet }}
-  - DHCP server configured for secondary subnet
+  - DHCP server configured for secondary NIC subnet
   - DHCP server configured to assign {{ rendezvous-ip }} to {{ node-int-mac }}
   - DHCP server configured to assign an IP to {{ node-int2-mac }}

 - Routing
   - {{ physical-subnet }} can route to the internet (or local registry)

+- Switchport
+  - The switch's port is configured as an access port

 ## Populated Examples